michelm/nuki-sesami/README.md

 As soon as the smartlock state changes from _unlatching_ to _unlatched_ the electric door will be opened by means of the relay board using a short on/off puls on _Relay CH1_.

-The relay board can also be operated manually using the pushbutton.
-This is useful when the door needs to be opened without the _Nuki_ app or _Nuki_ peripherals.
-When pressing pushbutton once the smartlock will be unlatched and the door will be opened.
+The relay board can also be operated manually using a pushbutton.
+This is useful when the door needs to be opened without the _Nuki_ app or _Nuki_ peripherals and/or change the door operating mode.
+The pushbutton logic can be as follows:

+- **pushbutton-openhold** When pressing the pushbutton once the smartlock will be unlatched and the door will be opened and held open (_openhold mode_) until the pushbutton is pressed again (**default** logic).

+- **pushbutton-open** When pressing the pushbutton once the smartlock will be unlatched and the door will be opened.
+After a few seconds the door will automaticaly be closed again.

+- **pushbutton-toggle** When pressing the pushbutton once the smartlock will be unlatched and the door will be opened.
 If during the opening phase the pushbutton is pressed again, the door will be kept open (_openhold mode_) until the pushbutton is pressed again.
+Otherwise the door will be closed again after a few seconds.

 Please note that when the system starts up, the door will be in _open/close_ mode; i.e. _Relay CH3_ will be active and _Relay CH2_ will be inactive.
 This is to ensure the door can be opened and closed as per usual.
 When the system is in in _openhold_ mode